 Are you seeing a pattern with our cleaning solution recommendations?
 While there are a variety of different cleaners that can be used around your house, “specialty cleaners” are often the best choice.

 Specialty cleaners are specifically designed for certain surfaces in your home, such as bathrooms, kitchen, glass, stainless steel, and hardwood floors.
-They are specially formulated to target things like hard water and bacteria without damaging the surface itself.
+They are specially formulated to target things like hard water and dust without damaging the surface itself.

 There are also specialty cleaners available for carpet and upholstery that should be carefully used with limited amounts of water.
 Professional carpet and upholstery cleaners can give you specific recommendations for your situation.